GetPageSpeed/nginx-extras-docs/docs/modules/xss.md

 ---

 title: "Native cross-site scripting support in NGINX"
 description: "RPM package nginx-module-xss.
 This module adds cross-site AJAX support to NGINX.
 Currently only cross-site GET is supported.
 But cross-site POST will be added in the future.
 The cross-site GET is currently implemented as JSONP (or JSON with padding).
-See http://en.wikipedia.org/wiki/JSON#JSONP for more details. "
+See http://en.wikipedia.org/wiki/JSON#JSONP for more details."

 ---